ocaml/ocaml.org/data/tutorials/getting-started/02_fst_program.md

 The project is stored in a directory named `hello`.
 The `tree` command lists the files and directories created.
 It might be necessary to install `tree` if you don't see the following.
 Through Homebrew, for example, run `brew install tree`.

+(If you get an error in Homebrew from this in macOS, it's likely an issue with the ARM64 process instead of Intel.
+Please refer to the [ARM64 Fix](link-to-doc) to remedy the ARM64 error.)
 ```shell
 $ cd hello
 $ tree